zekro-archive/discordjs-cmds2/README.md

 - You can also implement your own permission system into discordjs-cmds2 by using the `PermissionInterface` class.
 - Group your commands together
 - Automatically created command list and help message
+- You can also replace the default help command with your own just by overwriting the `help` invoke.
 - Promise-Based safety: Every command will be executed in seperate threads which also will catch all exceptions thrown in the commands code.

 ---